droplinked/droplinked-evm-contracts/README.md

 ## Documentations

-You can view the documentations of the contracts, and how to use them in front/back-end over [here](./docs/overall.md)
+You can view the user documentation of the contracts, and how to use them in front/back-end over [here](./docs/overall.md)

+For detailed technical documentation of the smart contract architecture and components, see [Technical Documentation](./docs/technical_documentation.md)

 ## Run tests